crate/cloud-tutorials/docs/cloud-monitoring.rst

 ================

-This tutorial demonstrates how you can monitor your CrateDB Cloud cluster using API metrics.
+This tutorial demonstrates how you can monitor your CrateDB Cloud cluster using the exposed Prometheus metrics.

-The visualization tool `Grafana`_ is used with `Prometheus`_ to scrape the API endpoints for the relevant metrics and visualize them.
+The visualization tool `Grafana`_ is used with `Prometheus`_ to scrape the API endpoint that exposes metrics and visualize them.
 The returned metrics are a sum of all the clusters in the specified organization.

 .. rubric:: Table of contents